takluyver/penguin-carpentry/launchers.rst

 There are a number of other optional fields you can use.
 See the links below for more information.

-These desktop files are placed in an ``applications`` subdirectory of each XDG data directory.
+These desktop files are placed in an ``applications`` subdirectory of each :ref:`XDG data directory <basedirs-data>`.
 If you have to put it in place yourself, the normal locations
 are:

 * Per-user: ``~/.local/share/applications``